This section summarizes what has been added to, deprecated in, and removed from MySQL 5.6.

-MySQL Cluster is released as a separate product, with new
+MySQL Cluster is released as a separate product; the most

-on MySQL 5.6.
-Clustering support is not available in
+Clustering support is not available in mainline MySQL Server

-MySQL Cluster NDB 6.3, MySQL Cluster NDB 7.0, and MySQL Cluster NDB 7.1 are also still available.
-These versions of MySQL Cluster are based on MySQL Server 5.1 and documented in the MySQL 5.1 Manual; see MySQL Cluster NDB 6.1 - 7.1. for more information.
+MySQL Cluster NDB 6.3, MySQL Cluster NDB 7.0, and MySQL Cluster NDB 7.1 are also still available and supported (although we recommend that new deployments use the latest GA release series, currently MySQL Cluster NDB 7.3).
+These versions of MySQL Cluster are based on MySQL Server 5.1 and documented in the MySQL 5.1 Manual; see MySQL Cluster NDB 6.1 - 7.1, for more information.

 Replication and logging.
 These replication enhancements were added: